sgandhi1/stormdebs/README.md

 ====

 storm deb filesfor zmq and jzmq,
-Use these and sudo -i dpkg oneatatimeofabove.deb, to install it thanks
+Use these and sudo -i dpkg oneatatimeofabove.deb, to install it. thanks